Nayana876/Python-for-data-science-UC-San-Diego/README.md

-# Analysis of life expectancy in varios countries
+# Analysis of life expectancy in various countries
+3 developed and 3 developing countries are taken for this analysis.